Yuroty/PvsZ-Auto-Planting/README.md

 # It does NOT record keyboard text or send data anywhere.

-[Once You Recorded Your Clicks Make Sure To Add/Replace Them in PvZ-Auto-Planter]
+[Once You Recorded Your Clicks Make Sure To Add/Replace Them in PvZ-Planter]